| 2009 |

 | 2026 |

-Cryo-EM structure of human TRPM1 in conducting state reveals tetrameric assembly with an unexpected clockwise domain-swapped pore module of inverted rotational geometry; this topology is accompanied by a dilated selectivity filter, expanded central cavity, and splayed S6 forming a wide intracellular gate; single-channel recordings confirm constitutive activity. |
+Cryo-EM structure of human TRPM1 in conducting state reveals tetrameric assembly with an inverted (clockwise) domain-swapped pore module, dilated selectivity filter, expanded central cavity, and splayed S6 forming a wide intracellular gate.
+Single-channel recordings confirm constitutive activity consistent with the conductive state captured. |

-Cryo-EM, single-channel patch-clamp electrophysiology |
+Cryo-EM structural determination, single-channel electrophysiology |

 41757028